Isaiah Stewart NBA Preview vs. the 76ers

-Isaiah Stewart plus his Detroit Pistons teammates match up versus the Philadelphia 76ers at 7:00 PM ET on Wednesday.
+Isaiah Stewart and his Detroit Pistons teammates face off versus the Philadelphia 76ers on Friday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.